Incarnation/react-test-2/README.md

 ### Technology
-Frontend implemented with React, Redux
+-Frontend implemented with React, Redux
-Backend impletemented useing Node.js, Express.js, Mongodb, Mongoose used Google Map API to display the location of the houses used Amazon AWS S3 services to store the user uploaded images
+-Backend impletemented useing Node.js, Express.js, Mongodb, Mongoose -used Google Map API to display the location of the houses -used Amazon AWS S3 services to store the user uploaded images